ualberta-mueller-group/CMPUT455_code/lecture_examples/README.md

 `game.py` imports `game_basics.py`.
 For simplicity, it is recommended to keep all code with dependencies in one directory.

-## Lecture 1 - Introduction to Games
+## Lecture 1 and 3 - Introduction to Games
 - `game_basics.py` Some basic definitions for two player games
 - `game.py` `Game` class - abstract base class for two player games
 - `player.py` `Player` class - abstract base class for Game Player